U.S. to send envoy to Saudi Arabia; Texas suggests oil output cuts

 “We need to take the time to hear from everybody,” he said, adding that he was not yet advocating for the cuts.
 But “if we can help (Trump) get a deal done, then I think that’s when we do something.”

-Sitton said on Twitter that he spoke with OPEC Secretary General Mohammad Barkindo about an international deal “to ensure economic stability as we recover from” the coronavirus outbreak.
+Sitton said in a tweet that he spoke with OPEC Secretary General Mohammad Barkindo about an international deal “to ensure economic stability as we recover from” the coronavirus outbreak.
 Sitton said Barkindo was “kind enough to invite me to the next OPEC meeting in June.”

 Barkindo told Reuters that he and Sitton discussed their “perspective on current developments, and the possibility of future cooperation” in a teleconference.
 Barkindo and OPEC ministers have, in the past, met with shale-industry executives at annual conferences.

-A senior State Department official said the federal government does not have the ability to restrict the Texas regulator from any work with OPEC to cut production.
+Frank Fannon, the U.S. assistant secretary of state for energy resources, said that to his knowledge the federal government does not have the ability to restrict the Texas regulator from any work with OPEC to cut production.

-“Those are wholly within state matters ... from a federal level we have no ongoing engagements with OPEC, it’s a cartel,” the official told reporters in a teleconference.
+“Those are wholly within state matters ... from a federal level we have no ongoing engagements with OPEC, it’s a cartel,” Fannon told reporters late on Friday in a teleconference.

 Some U.S. industry representatives were skeptical that Texas should intervene in the market.
-U.S. oil producers have long resisted such a move, and the industry’s largest trade association did not sound convinced on Friday, either.
+U.S. oil producers have long resisted such a move, and the industry’s largest trade association did not sound convinced Friday, either.

 “Our view is simple.
 Quotas are bad,” said Frank Macchiarola, senior vice president of policy, economics and regulatory affairs at the American Petroleum Institute.
 “They’ve been proven ineffective and harmful.
 There’s no reason during this time to try to imitate OPEC.”